Chain | Cohn | Clark files lawsuit on behalf of third victim sexually abused by Kern County juvenile corrections officer

 In one of the cases, Jane Doe 1 was housed at James G. Bowles Juvenile Hall from June 2014 through February 2015.
 While there, she enrolled in the Pathways Academy commitment program.
 Throughout September 2014, Kern County Corrections officer Cesar Holguin Navejar allegedly sexually assaulted her.
 When she reported the incident, supervisors initiated an administrative and criminal investigation.
 On Oct.
 30, 2014, Navejar was arrested on suspicion of sexually assaulting Jane Doe 1.

-If you or someone you know if sexually abused by someone in power, contact our lawyers right away.
-Call 661-323-4000, or visit the website chainlaw.com.
+If you or someone you know if sexually abused by someone in power, contact our Bakersfield lawyers right away by calling 661-323-4000.

 - Law firm files claim against corrections officer stating teen was sexually abused in Juvenile Hall (KERO-23, ABC – Sept.
 30, 2016)